Thunder Rosa: Professional wrestling style and persona

-Cervantes' "Thunder Rosa" ring name is a tribute to Thunder Road, a rehabilitation center for teenagers Cervantes worked at for over 2 years, which overlapped with the training and launch phases of her wrestling career.
+Cervantes' "Thunder Rosa" ring name is a tribute to Thunder Road, a rehabilitation center for teenagers Cervantes worked at for over two years, which overlapped with the training and launch phases of her wrestling career.
 It was a collaboration between Cervantes, her husband and a Thunder Road coworker on a car ride home after attending a wrestling show.
 Cervantes wanted a name that appealed to both Latinos and non-Latino Americans, would honor her work with teens, and be easy for fans to chant during her matches.
+For her finishing moves, Cervantes uses a modified scoop slam piledriver dubbed the Fire Thunder Rosa, a guillotine drop with a hammerlock dubbed the La Rosa Driver, and a dragon sleeper dubbed the Snake Sleeper.

-When Cervantes’ uncle attended one of her matches (at a Lucha Underground taping), he told her it was the first time he had attended a wrestling show in years.
-Cervantes’ grandfather died of a heart attack at a Tijuana wrestling show; her uncle, then a child who watched wrestling weekly, was sitting on her grandfather's lap at the time.
-Due to the close, painful association of wrestling with his father's death, Cervantes’ uncle had hated wrestling ever since.
-However, watching Cervantes wrestle rekindled his childhood love of wrestling, and convinced him she had been destined to become a wrestler.
-The paint also symbolizes the rebirth of Cervantes’ career, after a concussion in Japan put her out of work for a month.
-Cervantes’ husband suggested that when she resumed performing, she also resume the face paint to stand out from other wrestlers.
+The paint on her face symbolizes the rebirth of Cervantes' career, after a concussion in Japan put her out of work for a month.
+Cervantes' husband suggested that when she resumed performing, she also resume the face paint to stand out from other wrestlers.

 Mixed martial arts career

 Combate Americas/Global (2019–2021; 2022)

 On September 13, 2019, it was confirmed that Cervantes had signed with Combate Americas.
 Her first fight took place on November 8 in San Antonio, Texas.
 She lost the fight by unanimous decision against Nadine Mandiau.
 On October 10, 2021, Cervantes announced that she had officially retired from MMA when she signed a contract with All Elite Wrestling due to not having the time to commit to training.

-In June 2022, it was confirmed that Thunder Rosa would return to Combate to do commentary on the July 15th and 22nd shows.
+In June 2022, it was confirmed that Thunder Rosa would return to Combate to do commentary on the July 15 and 22 shows.